MiroK/fenics_ii/README.md

   and [apps](https://github.com/MiroK/fenics_ii/tree/master/apps) folders for examples.
 Please note that the demos/apps often include mesh independent preconditioners or nontrivial physics problem formulations which the authors devolop as part of their research.
-Much like this code they are in various states of getting/being published.
-Please contact us about citations and credits.
+Much like this code they are in various stages of getting/being published.
+Please contact us about citing and credits.

   <p align="center">
     <img src="https://github.com/MiroK/fenics_ii/blob/master/apps/d123/visit0000.png">